CV

 • Proficiently manage students and resources in Sakai Learning Management System

-•Communicate with students via online and in-person support as well as in weekly office hours
+• Communicate with students via online and in-person support as well as in weekly office

 Loyola University Chicago, Department of English